-- Using examples, you can identify the relationship between developments in your field of study and developments within related disciplines (in Humanities and Social Sciences); You will also be able to reflect on your own development as a student with a focus on British or American studies.
-You are able to make informed choices for your study and career (minors, studying abroad, subsequent Master’s programme, field of work).
+- Using examples, you can identify the relationship between developments in your field of study and developments within related disciplines (in Humanities and Social Sciences); You are also able to reflect on your own development as a student with a focus on English Language and Culture or American Studies.
+You are able to make informed choices for your study and career (minors, studying abroad, subsequent master programme, field of work).

 English Language and Culture specialisation specific final qualifications

 - You gain academically -based knowledge and understanding of the most important aspects of the English language.
 You can place the development of English - from old English to Modern English - in a historic-linguistic framework and name the main variants of English worldwide.
 You can explain the status of English as an international “language of the world” and are familiar with issues of first and second language acquisition of English.